tristantao/kaggle_survivor/writeup.md

 <a name="data curation"></a>
 ####Data Curation

 After doing some exploratory analysis of the data we now need to clean and curate it to create our model.
-Note that exploring the data helps you understand what elements need to be cleaned, for example you probably noticed that there are missing values in the data set.
+Note that exploring the data helps you understand what elements need to be cleaned, for example you probably noticed that there are missing values in the data set, especially in the Age column.

 At this point, we remove the variables that we do not want to use in the model: PassengerID, Ticket, Fare, Cabin, and Embarked.
 To do so we index our data set ```trainData``` with ```[ ]```.
 Using the ```c()``` means include the following column numbers and since we put a negative sign before it we're telling R to **not** include the following columns.